Ultimate Warrior: Various feuds; contract dispute (1991)

 On July 10, 1991, Warrior sent a letter to McMahon requesting inclusions in his new WWF contract.
 He wanted $550,000 for performing at WrestleMania VII, a guaranteed number of working days, travel accommodations and a higher percentage of merchandise sales.
 He remarked that $550,000 "was fair", and that "[Warrior] meant as much or more to the show than Hulk [Hogan]".
 He ended his letter with "Whatever your decision, I can and will live with it.
 Till then I remain home with one who cares".
 The WWF responded on July 13, agreeing to $550,000 for WrestleMania VII, a higher royalty rate and promising no other WWF performer would be paid more than him on WWF pay per views.
 McMahon personally ended the letter by saying, "I would like to express my deepest appreciation and admiration for you as a performer, as a member of the WWF family, as a man, and as my friend".

-Following WWF's annual SummerSlam event, Warrior was handed a letter dated August 26, 1991, from McMahon, saying Warrior was suspended effective immediately.
+At SummerSlam on August 26, 1991, Warrior teamed with Hulk Hogan in a handicap match against Sgt.
+Slaughter, Colonel Mustafa, and General Adnan.
+Following the event, Warrior was handed a letter dated August 26, 1991, from McMahon, saying Warrior was suspended effective immediately.
 Among other things, McMahon said, "You threatened to stay at home thereby not even appearing at Titan's major summer pay-per-view event SummerSlam.
 I had no choice but to accede to your exorbitant demands.
 This was a serious mistake on your part".
 McMahon later testified that the only reason the company agreed to the contract was to "acquiesce to his demands temporarily" to ensure Warrior would perform at the SummerSlam event.
 Upon receiving the letter, Warrior refused the suspension and left the WWF.
 Warrior formally sent a letter of resignation to the WWF in October 1991.
 The WWF refused to accept the letter since Warrior was under contract until September 1992.

+Ultimate Maniacs; departure (1992)

-With Hulk Hogan about to leave WWF between mid-1992 and early-1993, McMahon contacted Warrior about returning.
-He made his comeback at WrestleMania VIII (to rescue Hulk Hogan from a beat down at the hands of Sid Justice and Papa Shango).
+With Hulk Hogan about to leave the WWF, McMahon contacted Warrior about returning.
+He made his comeback in April 1992 at WrestleMania VIII, rescuing Hulk Hogan from a beat down at the hands of Sid Justice and Papa Shango.
 Upon his return, he received a degree of creative control over his bookings.
 One storyline involved Papa Shango, a "witch doctor", casting a spell over Warrior, causing him to convulse and vomit in very odd colors, though Warrior says he hated that story and had no control over it.
-The Warrior was booked for a WWF Championship match against then-champion, "Macho Man" Randy Savage at SummerSlam in August 1992.
-The Warrior won the match by count-out, but not the title.
-In November 1992, Warrior was scheduled to team with Savage (as The Ultimate Maniacs) to face Ric Flair and Razor Ramon at Survivor Series.
-Weeks before the event, Warrior was released for disputed reasons and replaced by Mr. Perfect.